The Crossing Tverberg Theorem: Introduction and Results

 This theorem largely influenced the course of discrete geometry and spurred a lot of research in the area.
 We do not go into more details in this paper and refer the reader to a recent survey by B{\'{a}}r{\'{a}}ny and Sober{\'{o}}n~\cite{Barany2018}.

+Throughout this paper, a set of points in $\R^d$ is said to be in \emph{general position} if no $d+1$ points are on a comon hyperplane (for example, no three points on a line in the plane).

-Another question, motivating our work, comes from the field of geometric graphs.
-In \cite{Aronov1994}, Aronov et al.\ conjectured that there exists an absolute constant $c>0$, such that, given any set of $n$ points in general position in the plane, one can find at least $cn$ disjoint pairs among them such that their connecting segments pairwise cross.
+There is a major open question from the field of geometric graphs, motivating our work.
+In \cite{Aronov1994}, Aronov et al.\ conjectured that there exists an absolute constant $c>0$, such that, given any set of $n$ points in general position in the plane, one can find at least $cn$ disjoint pairs among them such that their connecting segments cross pairwise.
 Such a collection of segments is called a \emph{crossing family}.
 Despite considerable interest in this problem, the best published bound still comes from the original paper \cite{Aronov1994}, stating that one can always find a crossing family of size at least $c\sqrt n$ for some absolute $c>0$.
+Only recently, after about 25 years, J.~Pach, N.~Rubin, and G.~Tardos improved this lower bound to a nearly linear one~\cite{PRT19_crossing}.

-In an attempt to approach this problem, Rebollar et al.\ asked whether one can find at least $cn$ disjoint \emph{triples} whose connecting \emph{triangles} cross pairwise~\cite{RLU2016_crossingFam}.
-Throughout this paper, we say that two convex bodies in $\R^d$ \emph{cross} if their boundaries have a non-empty intersection.
-We remark that if a convex body in $\R^d$ is not full-dimensional then it has no interior and therefore coincides with its boundary.
-Our main results below would be false in general if relative boundaries were considered in the above definition of crossing of two convex bodies (an easy counterexample in this situation is a set of points lying on a line).
+In another attempt to approach this problem, Alvarez-Rebollar et al.\ asked whether one can find at least $cn$ disjoint \emph{triples} whose connecting \emph{triangles} cross pairwise~\cite{RLU2016_crossingFam}.
+Throughout this paper, we say that two convex polytopes in $\R^d$ \emph{cross} if their boundaries have a non-empty intersection.
+We remark that if a convex polytope in $\R^d$ is not full-dimensional then it has no interior and therefore coincides with its boundary.
+Our main results below would be false, in the absence of general position, if relative boundaries were considered in the above definition of crossing (an easy counterexample in this situation is a set of points lying on a line in $\R^2$).

+We also point out that our definition of ``crossing'' is different from a classical one due to Fejes-T\'oth for general convex sets~\cite{FT67}.
+According to the latter, two convex sets $C,C'$ cross if neither $C\setminus C'$ nor $C'\setminus C$ are connected.
+Under general position, our notion of crossing convex polytopes generalizes the notion of a crossing of two vertex-disjoint segments in a crossing family (the two segments intersecting in their relative interiors)~\cite{Aronov1994}.
+It also generalizes the notion of Alvarez-Rebollar et al.\ for vertex-disjoint triangles (an edge of one triangle crossing an edge of the other)~\cite{RLU2016_crossingFam}.

-Rebollar et al.\ showed the following: For every finite point set of size $n$ in the plane in general position, i.e., no three points on a line, there exist $\left\lfloor\frac{n}{6}\right\rfloor$ vertex-disjoint and pairwise crossing triangles with vertices in $P$.
+Alvarez-Rebollar et al.\ showed the following: For every finite point set of size $n$ in the plane in general position, there exist $\left\lfloor\frac{n}{6}\right\rfloor$ vertex-disjoint and pairwise crossing triangles with vertices in $P$.
 As at most $\left\lfloor\frac{n}{3}\right\rfloor$ disjoint triangles can be found, this leaves a factor-2 gap.